What is phishing?

-Phishing is a type of online fraud where malicious third parties may send you an email or online message designed to look as if they are from Virgin Media (or any other reputable company) in order to trick you into giving out private information like your username and password or even your bank details.
+Phishing is a type of online fraud where malicious third parties send an email or message designed to look as if its sender is Virgin Media (or another reputable company) – this is to trick the recipient into giving out private information i.e. their username, password or even bank details.

 - Virgin Media will never ask you for private or personal details via email

 - If you receive what appears to be a suspicious email from Virgin Media, forward immediately to our dedicated mailbox – email@example.com

 - Make sure you delete the email after you have notified us.

 How do I recognise phishing emails?
 How do I recognise phishing emails?

 You can protect yourself from becoming a victim of phishing by keeping an eye out for suspicious activity.

 - Asking for any private or personal details

 - Stating your account is set to be closed due to financial issues